Pradders/BaderChargeTransition_ASE_atomicplotter/README.md

 2: Manual shift for EACH structure (That is, this expands from mode 1, though each individual image will be checked and projected rather than in pairs.)

-3: Same shift for ALL images (That is, after the shift is applied to one image set, this will be globalised as a variable and then applied to all other images.)
+3: Same shift for ALL images (That is, after the shift is applied to one image set, this will be globalised as a variable and then applied to all other images.
+In this mode, if shift.json already exists, then it can be input.
+Afterwards, it may be deleted.)

 4: NO shift to ANY image (That is, apply no shift to any individual image)

 If any of the inputs (see [Inputs](#inputs)) are not appropriately met with the program requirements, then the inputs will be looped and re-initiated for the user.

+## Colour coding
+After conducting the projections, the difference in Bader charge between both images will be calculated.
+From this, the initial and final atomic systems will be elementally colour-coded which can be configured (e.g., Ni = lightgray, C = black) and saved into an image and the final image will be reincluded adjacent and colour coded (default: red-blue) using a colormap depending on the Bader charge range.
+Please note that the maximum absolute Bader charge difference across all images will be stored and used in determining the colormap range.
+The initial and final images will be arranged vertically on the left-hand side of the image and the Bader charge transition image will be included singularly on the right-hand side of the image.
+Any Bader charge difference values below the given threshold (default: 0.005) will be zeroed and therefore not coloured.
+All images will be given as top view (default: ('0x,0y,0z')) and as single periodicity ((1,1,1)) by default and can be adjusted.

+## Image saving
+The figures will be saved in a new folder called "Bader_plots".
+Furthermore, if the ini and fin folders are nested within additional folders, the os.walk() function will find them, the folder locations will be stored and these new folders will be created within "Bader_plots" to save the images, so as to make them easier to find.
+Prior to the images being output and saved, the folder/image name will be printed for reference.

+Example saved images are provided below.

 ## Inputs
+### Bader.json found

+Existing bader_max.json found.
+Load saved maximum Bader charge difference?

+Accept this result/outcome? (y/n):

 ### Mode selection
 The inputs are as follows (N.B. if these are not followed, then these questions will be repeated until an appropriate response is provided):